What Are Gas Cylinders and Why Standards Matter

-- Applies to seamless steel gas cylinders
+- Applies to seamless steel cylinders for industrial and medical oxygen

 - Defines material properties and heat treatment requirements

-- Specifies mechanical testing and inspection procedures
+- Specifies mechanical testing, hydrostatic testing, and inspection procedures

 - Covers cylinders with water capacities up to 450 liters